vanilla/docs/content/help/getting-started/index.md

 where they can introduce themselves to your regular members and learn more about what your community has to offer.
 This kind of area can feel like a safer place for shy members to experiment with the forum for the first time.

+For more on community building, please consult our [Resource Library](https://library.vanillaforums.com).